-Beneficiaries Beneficiaries are the primary direct action takers under the CCI.
-They, and and their caregivers and representatives, are responsible for making Caregivers decisions about health plans and how to receive their care.
-As such, this outreach plan is designed around the best way to provide the information they need, whether they receive that information from HCO, a Health Insurance Counseling and Advocacy Program (HICAP), a CBO, or a CCI outreach coordinator.
-Providers The CCI represents a change for many providers serving eligible beneficiaries, including non-traditional providers, such as CBOs, which are or might become providers under the program, hospital discharge planners, and LTSS providers (Community-Based Adult Services [CBAS], Public Authorities, Multipurpose Senior Services Program [MSSP], Assisted/Independent Living Facilities, Skilled Nursing Facilities [SNFs]).
+Beneficiaries and Caregivers Beneficiaries are the primary direct-action takers under the CCI.
+They, and their caregivers and representatives, are responsible for making decisions about health plans and how to receive their care.
+As such, this outreach plan is designed around the best way to provide the information they need, whether they receive that information from HCO, HICAP, a CBO, or a CCI outreach coordinator.
+Providers The CCI represents a change for many providers serving eligible beneficiaries, including non-traditional providers, such as CBOs, which are or might become providers under the program, hospital discharge planners, and LTSS providers (CBAS, Public Authorities, MSSP, Assisted/Independent Living Facilities, Skilled Nursing Facilities [SNFs]).
 To help support positive transitions for beneficiaries, these providers need information about what the CCI means to their practice/work.
 Providers are also often the person or entity that beneficiaries look to for health care advice, so providers need to be educated about the CCI and what it means for the people they serve.
-Local "Guides" are organizations already supporting the dual eligible "Guides" and population.
-They need continued access to information and other Stakeholders resources about the CCI to fulfill their missions.
+Local "Guides" and Stakeholders "Guides" are organizations already supporting the population.
+They need continued access to information and other resources about the CCI to fulfill their missions.
 This includes collaboration on events to educate beneficiaries, as well as creating and providing materials such as fact sheets, presentations, etc. for guides to use for outreach purposes.
 These organizations include CBOs, unions, medical groups, and associations, Area Agencies on Aging (AAAs), HICAPs, legal aid societies, local advocacy organizations, legislative aides (all offices, including regional), insurance agents/brokers, county governments and agencies, and tribes and tribal leaders.
 Leadership Advocates, policymakers in the executive and legislative branches (in California and nationally) and opinion leaders.
 This group needs to understand the CCI as it continues through implementation.
 Health Plans Health plans are as much an audience as they are a key partner in this outreach and education effort.